ChangLabUcsf/ndx-electrical-stim/docs/source/index.rst

-Specification for the ndx-current-stim extension
+Specification for the ndx-electrical-stim extension
 ==================================

 .. toctree::